wp-plugins/wp-post-to-pdf-enhanced/readme.txt

 == Changelog ==

+= 1.1.0 =

+* Added ability to create custom footer (visible only in PDF); implemented admin panel options for this.
+Footer is stored in the db.
+* Reworked admin area to provide better organization of options.

 = 1.0.2 =

 * Various minor variable isset and constant corrections to fix PHP Notices in error log.